xnaught/PresentMon/CONTRIBUTING.md

 1. Obtain gpuview by installing the [Windows Performance Toolkit](https://www.google.com/search?q=windows+performance+toolkit+download&btnI)
 2. Start a capture by running gpuview's "%ProgramFiles(x86)%\Windows Kits\10\Windows Performance Toolkit\gpuview\log.cmd" as administrator, and end the capture by running log.cmd again.
 The capture will be output to Merged.etl in the working directory.
 Try to capture for as short as possible to limit the size of the file, while still capturing the problem.
 3. Test that the .etl capture exhibits the issue you are reporting, by running PresentMon with "-etl_file Merged.etl" (to read from the capture instead of the system).
 4. Provide the resulting Merged.etl file.
+ETL files compress well, so consider compressing to simplify sharing e.g.: `7z a MergeCompressed.7z Merged.etl`).

 If PresentMon is crashing, provide a user-mode minidump of the crash if possible: